 The only way to have very well written recommendations is to provide your recommenders with pointers of the skills and professional highs you want them to focus on.
 Once a recommender forwards you their response, do a quick grammar and spell check and go through the essay to see if the skills you wish to be on the fore-front of your application are fairly represented.

-Any unnecessary additions or subtractions from the recommenders’ narrative, if noticed by the admissions commission, will play against you in the admissions process.
+Any unnecessary additions or subtractions from the recommenders’ narrative, if noticed by the admissions committee, will play against you in the admissions process.

 Choose your recommenders carefully too.
 Make sure that the people you are asking to take up this task for you are people who have good professional relations with you and have closely seen your work.
 They should be able to deeply analyze you in a professional capacity, thus providing examples for the skills they mention you have.